 Brown was elected to the Viejas Tribal Council and took office as Tribal Councilman in 2013.
 He was recently re-elected for a four year term that began in January of 2015.
-He has worked to increase the political strength of his tribe and Indian Country; an effort that puts him in the company of some of the country’s most influential leaders on a regular basis.
-He has also pushed for the social and cultural resurgence of his tribe and Indian Country, economic independence, and environmental concerns, among other issues.
-As expected, his entertainment roots still surface as he has heavily supported visual and performing arts on behalf of his tribe.
+He has worked to increase the political strength of his Tribe and Indian Country; an effort that puts him in the company of some of the country’s most influential leaders on a regular basis.
+He has also pushed for the social and cultural resurgence of his Tribe, economic independence, and environmental concerns, among other issues.
+As expected, his entertainment roots still surface as he has heavily supported visual and performing arts on behalf of his Tribe.
 “Art is culture: it builds character, instills confidence, and leads to success and confidence within a tribe.”

 Brown has been married to Fawn Lily Brown, a member of The Yakama Tribe (WA), since 1996 and, coincidentally, a member of a prominent music, film and political family in Indian Country.
 They have four children: daughters MorningStorm and MistyEve, and sons Adrian Kenyon and Nijel Lee.
 The family lives in Alpine, CA on the Viejas Indian Reservation, along with his extended family.